partyparrotclub/nft-image-generator/README.md

 1. Unpack it to the directory you want to work in.
 2. You need to make sure that `collection_schema.json` exists and describes collection you want to generate.
 You can start with copying `sample_collection_schema.json`.
 3. Also you need to create folder `layers` and put their folders according to the order you specified in `collection_schema.json`.
 There are some for generating early versions of Party Parrots.
 4. Run `image_generator` binary file.
-You can double-click it or run from Terminal / Console app as `./image_generator`.
+You should run it from Terminal / Console app as `./image_generator`.
+On Mac terminal can be launched following [this](https://ladedu.com/how-to-open-a-terminal-window-at-any-folder-from-finder-in-macos/) guide.

 ## Dev notes